F-1: Optional Practical Training (OPT)

 - Copy of your most recent I-94 (arrival/departure record).
 Your I-94 travel history is not needed.

 - Copy of F-1 visa (or approval notice for change of status to F-1)

-- Copy of passport page(s) which show your photo, full name and passport expiration date
+- Copy of passport page(s) which shows your photo, full name, and passport expiration date

 - Copy of any previously issued EAD (if you have been approved for OPT in the past)

 - OPT Acknowledgement Form (provided at the workshop)

 If your OPT application is complete, a new Form I-20 with OPT recommendation will be created in two business days following your application submission.
 You will meet with an advisor during Walk-In Hours or during a scheduled appointment to pick up your new Form I-20 and reviewed OPT application.
 The new Form I-20 should be used for future international travel; however, you should keep all Form I-20s that were previously issued for your personal records.

 Your application must be received by USCIS within 30 days of the advisors OPT recommendation.
 Mailing Instructions